free-beer/chieftain/README.md

 [Mutations](https://github.com/cypriss/mutations) but also seeks to address a few pet peeves with that library.

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/chieftain`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

 ## Installation

 Add this line to your application's Gemfile: